rickclephas/KMP-NativeCoroutines/README.md

 nativeCoroutines {
     // The suffix used to generate the native coroutine function and property names. suffix = "Native"
-    // The suffix used to generate the native coroutine file names.
-    // Note: defaults to the suffix value when `null`. fileSuffix = null
     // The suffix used to generate the StateFlow value property names,
     // or `null` to remove the value properties. flowValueSuffix = "Value"